gaarauchiha/gaarauchiha/README.md

 I have graduated from Sharif University of Technology in Electrical Engineering field.

-Skills: R / Python / Matlab / HTML / CSS / Java / SQL
+Skills: R / Python / Matlab / HTML / CSS / Java / SQL / C++

 - 🔭 I’m currently working on this page.